clams-tech/docs/docs/wallets.md

 # Wallets

 This is where you establish connections to multiple wallets to synchronize data and manage funds.
-Start by clicking the `Add` button and selecting one of the supported options.
+Start by clicking the `Add` button then selecting the Core Lightning option.

 ## Core Lightning